 When Google bought Zagat, they closed down user reviews, including wiping out all of the crowd-sourced reviews on its Website.
 I stopped writing for awhile, but then found my way to Urbanspoon, which is now Zomato.
 A good friend recommended the site and showed me how eating at a bunch of neighborhood finds can generate a nice portfolio of reviews.
 I decided that my focus would be to write about any independent restaurant that I visit, regardless of cuisine and price point.

-Then, it happened again, when Urbanspoon announced it had been acquired by Zomato.
-Fortunately for me, Zomato bases its model on crowd sourced reviews, and even encourages bloggers to link with them.
-I have always been fascinated by Web development and blogging, and starting and maintaining a blog would help me learn more than just reading a book.
-I was also going on vacation in New Orleans, which is certainly one of the most exciting food cities in the country.
+I link my reviews to Zomato since they welcome bloggers.
+I decided that if I was going to take the time to write about a restaurant, I wanted to own that review, and not have it disappear as my work on the old Zagat site did.
+Also, I have always been fascinated by Web development and blogging, and starting and maintaining a blog would help me learn more than just reading a book.
+The final factor was also going on vacation in New Orleans, which is certainly one of the most exciting food cities in the country.

-Thus, Good Food, Good Life was born in September 2015.
+Thus, Good Meal Good Life was born in September 2015.

 The result is just awesome!
-People who I have never met, and probably will never meet, are reading my blog, and I’m reading theirs!
-Sure, I have to be a bit more disciplined when I visit restaurants, making sure to get the perfect picture before starting to eat and keepig notes of what worked and what didn’t, but it’s a small price to pay doing what I enjoy!
+People who I have never met are reading my reviews, and I’m reading theirs!
+Sure, I have to be a bit more disciplined when I visit restaurants, making sure to take the perfect photo before diving in and taking the time to transfer mental notes into words soon thereafter.
+It’s a small price to pay to do what I enjoy!